ansemjo/speedtest-plotter/README.md

 you can use environment variables `MARKER_DOWNLOAD` and `MARKER_UPLOAD`.
 The values are given in `MBit/s`.

-If you give both a download and an upload marker, the y-ranges will be scaled so that the markers lie on the same height.
+In addition or independently from that you can also set a range scaling for the upload plot relative to the download range with `UPLOAD_SCALE`.
 For highly asymmetrical connections this makes it easier to see the upload bandwidth.
-In addition or independently from that you can also set a range scaling for the upload plot with `UPLOAD_SCALE`.
-You can also use this so that the markers *do not* lie on the same height and the plot is not as chaotic.
 For example, the above example picture was created with:

     docker run -d \
       [...] \
       -e MARKER_DOWNLOAD=800 \
       -e MARKER_UPLOAD=40 \
-      -e UPLOAD_SCALE=0.5 \
+      -e UPLOAD_SCALE=10 \
       ansemjo/speedtest

 The webserver is a single-threaded Flask application and pipes the data to gnuplot in a subprocess, which may not be suitable